 Graduate Faculty Expectations

-In addition to student supervision, our graduate faculty members are required to participate in regular IMS activities, such as chairing student defense exams (once a year minimum), participation on student program advisory committees, IMS Scientific Day, student competition judging, and student award application rankings.
+In addition to student supervision, our graduate faculty members are required to participate regularly in IMS activities, such sitting on student program advisory committees, judging IMS Scientific Day student competitions or being an examiner for students' final oral exams.
 Failure to do so over a prolonged period may lead to termination of appointment.

 As an IMS Faculty member, you play a vital role in graduate education at the Institute of Medical Science.
 We hope that you will make the most of the opportunities afforded to you with membership.
 Your involvement will enhance your own career development as well as contribute to an enriching experience for IMS students.
 Below is a list of the different activities in which you can be involved.

 As a supervisor or co-supervisor, you will act as a mentor to graduate students.
 Students look to you for guidance and support throughout their program.
 Genuine interest and enthusiasm, as well as kind, critical appraisal is highly valued.
 Students also meaningfully contribute to your research.
 Student supervision is reserved for Associate and Full IMS members.
 Associate members can supervise MSc students and Full members can supervise MSc and PhD students.
 If you are currently recruiting new students, please get in touch with the Student, Faculty Affairs and Awards Officer to update your Faculty profile on our website.

 Program Advisory Committee (PAC) Member